MSdevv/nyt_articles_responsive_api/README.md

 # API New York Times

-This is an application made with Flutter using NYT API to consult top tech articles.
+Application made with Flutter using NYT API to consult top tech articles.

-Il s'agit d'une application créée avec Flutter utilisant l'API NYT afin de consulter des articles liés à la technologie.

-## Features

-- API NewYorkTimes
-- Responsive
-- Launch Url

 ## Screenshots